top of page

 5. Check for dust or particles.

-6. Let your project cure to the products recommended time.
+6. Let your project cure to the product's recommended time.

 Interested in learning more?
 Check out our coming articles to give you further insight into this stunning, creative world.
 Let us help you get started today.